Innovation Studies

 Does the proposal give grounds to why generative AI serves as a solution to the problem, why the development of a new model is imperative and why the problem could not be solved sooner?
 Are potential obstacles identified along with approaches to overcome them?

-Is the proposed approach explained in terms of machine learning lifecycle: data preparation, model development/engineering and model evaluation*.
+Is the proposed approach explained in terms of the machine learning lifecycle: data preparation, model development/engineering and model evaluation1.
 Furthermore:

 - Is a detailed description provided and a demonstration of the availability of a suitable training data set?